-RabbitMQ was originally developed to support AMQP 0-9-1 (Advanced Message Queuing Protocol) which is the "core" protocol supported by the RabbitMQ broker.
+AMQP 0-9-1 (Advanced Message Queuing Protocol) is the "core" protocol supported by the RabbitMQ broker.
+Read more

 A channel is a virtual connection inside a connection.
-When you are publishing or consuming messages from a queue - it's all done over a channel.
+So, for example, when you are publishing or consuming messages from a queue - it's all done over a channel.
+Read more

 Confirms (Publisher Confirms, Publisher Acknowledgements)

 Confirms indicate that RabbitMQ has received messages.
 Read more